 There’s a new color in the Sweet Pickins Milk Paint line.
 Well, it’s actually a few months old now but I just recently painted this cute little vanity in Tickled Pink and it turned out so well, I wanted to share it with you.
 And of course it seems appropriate to kick off October with some Pink for Breast Cancer Awareness!

 This vanity was kind of a hot mess.
 But I knew it had so much potential.
 The mirror is missing but that didn’t stop me from picking this little beauty up.
 I actually think that pairing it with a mirror that hangs on the wall will update the piece in the long run and make it less old fashioned.
+I’m thinking of getting one of the Custom Made Mirrors in Boynton Beach for this.
 Also, it didn’t come with the bench.
 I happened on that at a different thrift store but they were MFEO.
 You know, “Made For Each Other.”

 First things first!
 I wiped down this vanity with a mix of vinegar and water because it was dirty.
 I don’t usually bother with this but this piece was kind of gross.
 After a little clean up I sprayed the whole thing down with shellac.
 Two reasons for that.
 Reason #1 to seal in any stain that might seep through a light colored paint and make pinkish, red spots.
 Reason #2, it helps make the amount of chipping that occurs with milk paint a bit more predictable.
 You can check out my Milk Paint Tutorial for Control Freaks for the details on that.